7 Tips to Help You Shop Safely On Cyber Monday

-According to the National Retail Federation, more than 75 million consumers are expected to shop online this Cyber Monday.
-As the popularity of Cyber Monday grows and the deals get bigger and better, the risks of shopping online increases as cybercriminals love Cyber Monday.
+According to the National Retail Federation, more than 165.3 million people are likely to shop Thanksgiving Day through Cyber Monday.
+Throughout the course of the holiday weekend, 39.6 million consumers are considering shopping on Thanksgiving Day, 114.6 million on Black Friday, 66.6 million on Small Business Saturday and 33.3 million on Sunday.
+The shopping weekend will wrap up on Cyber Monday, when 68.7 million are expected to take advantage of online bargains.
+As the popularity Cyber Monday grows, the deals get bigger and better, and the risk of shopping online increases as cybercriminals love Cyber Monday.
 To help shoppers stay safe and secure this season, here are seven smart ways to protect yourself from hackers.

 Shop from a secure computer

 A computer or phone that isn’t protected by antivirus software is more likely to be compromised by malware.
 Security flaws with software applications are discovered daily.
 Vendors are constantly updating their products to address newly discovered security vulnerabilities.
 Therefore, promptly install security-relevant software updates to continue to be protected.